unitiaathiras/VIRTUAL-ASSISTANT-ADORA-/README.md

 # VIRTUAL-ASSISTANT-ADORA-
 Artificial Driver Observer Rather Intelligent Assistant

 GUI FOR ADORA IS IN PROGRESS...  🦖

+Also heartly welcome to your suggestions guys...
+📧athirashibuathi20@gmail.com

 Functionalities of ADORA:

 1. Play song